MicrosoftDocs/appcenter-docs/docs/diagnostics/using-breakpad-with-an-app.md

 ## Symbolicating Unmanaged Crashes

 ### Generating Breakpad Symbols Payload
-App Center Diagnostics requires symbols to take a Breakpad minidump and generate a readable stack trace.
+App Center Diagnostics requires symbols to generate a readable stack trace from a Breakpad minidump.
 The uploaded symbols `.zip` must either contain `.sym` files, which are produced using the Breakpad `dump_syms` tool, or `.so` binary files.

 [!INCLUDE [generate breakpad symbols payload](includes/generate-breakpad-symbols-payload.md)]